 Hard truth about relationships

-A common example of this is demanding that your partner show up a certain way or avoid doing certain things because your fears feel overwhelming.
-For example, you may argue that they shouldn’t meet up with a certain friend because they are a bad influence or untrustworthy.
+A common example of anxious thinking influencing the relationship is demanding that your partner show up a certain way or avoid doing certain things because your thoughts feel overwhelming.
+For example, you might argue that your partner shouldn’t meet up with their childhood friend because they are a bad influence or untrustworthy.
+They seem to be frequently getting into trouble or their values don’t align with yours.
 I don’t know your circumstances; you might have some valid points about this person’s past behaviours but what I do know is that it is not a decision you can make on your partner’s behalf.
 There is a difference between raising your concerns to your partner and demanding they see things your way.

 Which brings me to a very hard relationship truth that I too had to learn in my adulthood and struggled with: it is not your partner’s job to help you manage your anxiety.

-Meaning your partner should not have to squeeze themselves into a smaller version of themselves or give up parts of themselves because you are experiencing concerns or worries.
+Meaning your partner should not have to squeeze themself into a smaller version of themself or give up parts of themself because you are experiencing concerns or worries.

-This happens more often than you think.
-A common dynamic I work with is where partner A really needs answers right away and is adamant about resolving issues on the spot and partner B is generally not in touch with their feelings or becomes more easily emotionally overwhelmed.
-Partner A needs issues resolved because existing in a state of conflict brings up really challenging worst case scenario type thoughts about the relationship failing.
-Partner B cannot handle such intense conflict and needs time to recuperate so they can manage to produce meaningful thought to contribute to the discussion.
+This happens more often than one might think.
+A common dynamic I see in my work is: partner A really needs answers right away and is adamant about resolving issues on the spot and partner B is generally not in touch with their feelings or becomes easily emotionally overwhelmed.
+Partner A needs to resolve the issues because living in a state of conflict makes their catastrophic thinking worse.
+Partner B cannot handle intense conflict and needs time to recuperate so they can manage to produce meaningful thought to contribute to the discussion.

-The reality is that both partners here usually have something to work on but we only really observe the obvious issue of the partner who seems “unwilling to address” the issues in the relationship.
+The reality is that both partners usually have something to work on but as a collective people only see a problem with the partner who seems unwilling to address the issues in the relationship.
 I mean if you are clearly available and willing to work on this and they’re not then they are the problem, right?

 Which means learning to connect with someone in a way that does not completely relate to their experience.
 It is learning to live with some unknowns in your dynamic and giving them space to emotionally regulate in the middle of discussions while you work through your own intense feelings in your body.